MaykonFranchini/casalaremaus/README.md

 git clone https://github.com/belisabettega/casalaremaus
 ```

-3) You'll also need to have Ruby 2.6.6 and Rails 6.0.3.7 installed in yout machine
+3) You'll also need to have Ruby 2.6.6 and Rails 6.0.3.7 installed in your machine

 ## Licensing
 [MIT License](https://choosealicense.com/licenses/mit/#)